Why You Should Move Your Hotel’s Technology To the Cloud

 There’s a common expression among IT professionals: “the cloud is just someone else’s computer.”
 This sentiment is often used to justify keeping software, hardware, and sensitive data on-premise rather than entrusting it to a cloud server or software-as-a-service provider.

 Hotel owners are no exception to this idea.
 The hospitality industry has had a reputation for being hesitant to adopt new technology, and cloud technology is no exception.
+Cloud computing is the on-demand availability of computer system resources, especially data storage (cloud storage) and computing power, without direct active management by the user.
+Large clouds often have functions distributed over multiple locations, each of which is a data center.

 Why are hoteliers so hesitant to switch to cloud technology?
 And are these fears justified?